ellipse-science/tube/FEATURE-007-CONTEXT.md

 ---

-## Feature 007 Requirements: Public Datalake
+## Feature 007 Requirements: Public Datalake Connection & Discovery

 ### Business Context
-Based on user requirements, Feature 007 will implement a **Public Datalake** concept to complement the existing private datalake:
+Based on user requirements, Feature 007 will implement **ONLY** the connection and discovery aspects of a **Public Datalake** to complement the existing private datalake:

 #### **Current State (Private Datalake)**
 - Fed by **automated lambda extractors**